magepages/mpdocs/docs/better-coupon/index.md

 * At the **Pattern** column:
   * Follow this rule to create a pattern: [4A] - 4 alpha, [4N] - 4 numeric, [4AN] - 4 alphanumeric.
 For example: GIFT-[4AN]-[3A]-[5N] => GIFT-J34T-OEC-54354.
-  * If you leave the field blank, pattern coupon code(s) will be generated follow this [12AN] pattern randomly.
+  * If you leave the field blank, the default coupon code pattern will be [12AN].
 If the coupon link has default pattern, coupon code(s) will be generated automatically when they reload the link.
   * You can enter a pattern optionally.
 A new coupon will be generated automatically when you reload the link which has that optional pattern coupon.
-If you enter the coupon code in this field, the coupon link will generate only that entered coupon code.
+If you enter the coupon code in this field, the coupon link will be generated once that entered coupon code.
 * At the **Access Key** column:
   * You can look at the access key dislaying at URL to learn which rule it belongs to.
   * The access key can be changed.
 Clicking on the reset icon to change the access key randomly.